-USA Softball NCAA NFHS Batter using Altered or Non- Approved Bat When caught using an Altered or Non-Approved bat after completing their time at bat and before the next pitch legal or illegal, the penalty is: The batter is out, ejected, if in a tournament, the player may be subject to future penalties, all outs stand.
+USA Softball NCAA NFHS

+Batter using Altered or Non- Approved E Bat

+When caught using an Altered or Non-Approved bat after completing their time at bat and before the next pitch legal or illegal, the penalty is: The batter is out, ejected, if in a tournament, the player may be subject to future penalties, all outs stand.
 All runners not out return to the base occupied at the time of the pitch.
-Effect Bats deemed inappropriate (altered, illegal or non-approved) (pregame or during play) shall be removed from the team's possession and secured by the plate umpire from either team for the duration of the game.
-If the inappropriate bat is rediscovered while the batter is in the batter's box or after her turn at bat or before a pitch to the next batter, the batter (or now batter-runner if their term at bat is completed) shall be declared out and eiected, and any advance by base 3.3.5 Effect When the batter enters the batter's box with an altered bat and the infraction is detected before the next legal or illegal pitch they are called out.
+7.6C Effect Bats deemed inappropriate (altered, illegal or non-approved) (pregame or during play) shall be removed from the team's possession and secured by the plate umpire from either team for the duration of the game.
+If the inappropriate bat is rediscovered while the batter is in the batter's box or after her turn at bat or before a pitch to the next batter, the batter (or now batter-runner if their term at bat is completed) shall be declared out and ejected, and any advance by base runners shall be nullified.
+3.3.5 Effect When the batter enters the batter's box with an altered bat and the infraction is detected before the next legal or illegal pitch they are called out.
 The batter and head coach are also ejected.
 All runners must return to the base occupied at the time of the pitch, unless they were put out on the play.
+7-4-2 PENALTY

-7-4-2 PENALTY Batter using an Illegal Bat When a batter is caught using an illegal bat after completing their time at bat the penalty is: The batter is out, all outs count and all runners return to the base occupied at the time of the pitch.
-Effect Bats deemed inappropriate (altered, illegal or non-approved) (pregame or during play) shall be removed from the team's possession and secured by the plate umpire from either team for the duration of the game.
+Batter using an Illegal Bat

+When a batter is caught using an illegal bat after completing their time at bat the penalty is: The batter is out, all outs count and all runners return to the base occupied at the time of the pitch.
+7.6E Effect Bats deemed inappropriate (altered, illegal or non-approved) (pregame or during play) shall be removed from the team's possession and secured by the plate umpire from either team for the duration of the game.
 If the inappropriate bat is rediscovered while the batter is in the batter's box or after her turn at bat or before a pitch to the next batter, the batter (or now batter-runner if their term at bat is completed) shall be declared out and ejected, and any advance by base runners shall be nullified.
-3.4.1 Effect Same as USA Softball 7-4-2 PENALTY The Batter is out when hitting the ball out of the box When an entire foot is touching the ground completely outside the lines of the batter's box at the time the ball makes contact with the bat.
-At the moment of bat-ball contact, the batter may not contact the pitch when any part of her foot is outside the lines of the batter's box.
-11.2.5 11.15.1 Same as USA Softball 7-4-8 Batter interferes with the Catcher
+3.4.1 Effect Same as USA Softball 7-4-2 PENALTY

+The Batter is out when hitting the ball o

+When an entire foot is touching the ground completely outside the lines of the batter's box at the time the ball makes contact with the bat.
+Batter interferes with the Catcher 7.6.F At the moment of bat-ball contact, the batter may not contact the pitch when any part of her body is touching the ground outside the lines of the batter's box.
+Delayed dead ball, defensive coach has option of result of play or strike on batter.
+11.2.5 11.15.1 Same as USA Softball 7-4-8